0xMati/Tech-Blog/Security/Security Adoption Framework/Where to Start Security Lock It Down with Zero Trust.md

 Think of SAF as your security GPS, guiding you through each step with hands-on workshops and clear checklists—plus the Microsoft tools you’ll actually use.

-Before diving into SAF modules, Microsoft offers two starter sessions:
+Before diving into SAF modules, Microsoft offers two starter sessions, and one security check session:

 ### Overview & Scoping
 **Use case:** Getting started, pick the right path based on current needs and priorities
-**Topic summary:** Overview & Scoping

 ### Security Capability Adoption Planning (SCAP)
 **Use case:** Maximize value from your existing licenses (Microsoft 365 E5, Unified)

+### Enterprise Security Assessment (ESA)
+**Use case:** Deep dive into your current security posture, uncover gaps, and get a customized roadmap for modernization

 ---